ai4society/GenAIResultsComparator/examples/llm_aware_metrics/README.md

 1. **Choosing the Right Metric**
    - Use `PromptAwareMetric` for general comparison tasks
    - Use `SchemaAwareMetric` when working with structured outputs
-   - Use `PromptAlignmentMetric` when prompt adherence is crucial
+   - Use `AggregatedSimilarityMetric` when prompt adherence is crucial

 2. **Working with Metadata**
    - Pass schemas through metadata for `SchemaAwareMetric`